rohan-varma/rohan-varma.github.io/_posts/2018-1-9-Loss-Functions.md

     Let w_i = w_i - learning_rate * dJ/dw_i
 ```

+(Note that the gradient terms $$\frac{dJ}{dw_i}$$ should all be computed before applying the updates).
 Essentially, the gradient descent algorithm computes partial derivatives for all the parameters in our network, and updates the parameters by decrementing the parameters by their respective partial derivatives, times a constant known as the learning rate, taking a step towards a local minimum.

 This means that the "speed" of learning is dictated by two things: the learning rate and the size of the partial derivative.
 The learning rate is a hyperparameter that we must tune, so we'll focus on the size of the partial derivatives for now.
 Consider the following binary classification scenario: we have an input feature vector $$x_i$$, a label $$y_i$$, and a prediction $$\hat{y_i} = h_\theta(x_i)$$.